-Takashi is a big fan of the top Virtual Celebrity Kizuke Yai.
+Takashi is a big fan of the top Virtual Youtuber Kizuke Yai.
 One day, he walks into his dad's room and finds out that his dad mid-stream of being Kizuke Yai.

 Written by Wataru Akashingo, My Dad's the Queen of All VTubers!?
 (Oyaji ga Bishoujo ni Natteta Hanashi, lit.
 "The Story of How My Father Became a Cute VTuber Girl") is a manga about the ups and downs of the VTuber business.
 It was originally posted as a series of strips on Twitter in 2019 before being fully serialized in Monthly Comic Action.
 Kaiten Books picked up the English licence for the series starting in 2020.